This page last modified on 1 July 2008.

 SO (R/L) across A1198 and into LONGSTOWE, Continue on B1046

-pass water-tower on right, 79m elev
+pass water-tower, 79m elev

 on downhill just before Little Gransden, suddenly: